-- Report all allegations, suspicions or discovery of abuse to the statutory safeguarding authorities concerned with child protection and adult protection e.g. Children's Social Services, Adult Social Services, the Police. - Inform and/or seek advice from the National Safeguarding Team about any safeguarding concern - Inform the Regional leader about any safeguarding concern
+- Report all allegations, suspicions, or discovery of abuse to the statutory safeguarding authorities concerned with child protection and adult protection e.g., Children's Social Services, Adult Social Services, the police. - Inform the minister in charge about any safeguarding concern - Inform and/or seek advice from the National Safeguarding Team about any safeguarding concern - Inform the regional leader about any safeguarding concern - Contact the National Safeguarding Team about any safeguarding matter that requires contact with the church insurers or may require reporting to the charity commission.
+This would include any allegations against workers, including volunteers

-- Contact the National Safeguarding Coordinator about any safeguarding matter that requires contact with the church insurers or may require reporting to the charity commission.
-This would include any allegations against workers, including volunteers or injury to a person while under the care of the church or in church premises or any action or inaction that could cause reputational damage to the church or charity. - Contact the National Safeguarding Team, along with the statutory authorities where an allegation or suspicion of abuse involves a church worker. - Where the worker is engaged in 'regulated activity', the Local Authority Designated Officer (LADO) [or similar person across UK] will need to be contacted. - Where a worker with children or adults is removed from regulated activity because of risk of harm, or resigns or retires prior to dismissal, or is dismissed then a referral to the DBS (or Access NI, Disclosure Scotland) must be made for barring consideration.
-This also includes where a worker/volunteer has left their position because of actions outside of their role, which indicate they may not be suitable to work with vulnerable groups. - Any allegation, of a safeguarding nature, or concern raised about a worker (including volunteers) whether or not they are engaged in regulatory activity must be reported to the National Safeguarding Team within 1 working day of the allegation being made or concern raised. - Liaise with Police Public Protection Teams, MAPPA agencies etc. and contact the National Safeguarding Team when working with someone who may present as a current risk to children or adults e.g. a sex offender attending church.
+- or injury to a person while under the care of the church or in church premises or any action or inaction that could cause reputational damage to the church or charity. - Contact the National Safeguarding Team, along with the statutory authorities where an allegation or suspicion of abuse involves a church worker. - Where the worker is engaged in 'regulated activity', the Local Authority Designated Officer (LADO) [or similar person across UK] will need to be contacted. - Where a worker with children or adults is removed from regulated activity because of risk of harm, resigns or retires prior to dismissal, or is dismissed then a referral to the DBS (or Access NI, Disclosure Scotland) must be made for barring consideration.
+This also includes where a worker/volunteer has left their position because of actions outside of their role, which indicate they may not be suitable to work with vulnerable groups. - Any allegation, of a safeguarding nature, or concern raised about a worker (including volunteers) whether they are engaged in regulated activity or not must be reported to the National Safeguarding Team within 1 working day of the allegation being made or concern raised. - Liaise with Police Public Protection Teams, MAPPA agencies etc. and contact the National Safeguarding Team when working with someone who may present as a current risk to children or adults e.g., a sex offender attending church.